Animal Resource Centre

 Public Services and Military Preparation students have access to a wide range of facilities, including all of the sports provision detailed above.
 Students also spend time in our woodland areas undertaking training including drill, adventurous teamwork activities, map reading and navigation and fieldcraft.

-Lackham has a long history of equine provision, and continues to deliver high quality programmes in partnership with local equine facilities and organisations.
+Lackham campus has a long history of equine provision, and continues to deliver high quality programmes in partnership with local equine facilities and organisations.
 Students at Wiltshire College benefit from theory sessions on campus with highly experienced and qualified tutors, alongside practical training and experience in some of Wiltshires best equine facilities.
 Students have the opportunity to attend and take part in various events throughout the year, including Olympia Horse Trials, Horse of the Year Show and being part of the set up team at Badminton Horse Trials.

 Conferencing and Events

 Find out more about conferencing and room hire facilities at Lackham House check out the Room Hire page under Training on the menu.